-At 320×256 PAL resolutions the pixels are more densely packed together vertically, and although the scanline effect is weaker, it still subtly contributes to the overall “textured” quality of the image:
+At 320×256 PAL resolution, the pixels are more densely packed together vertically, and although the scanline effect is weaker, it still subtly contributes to the overall “textured” quality of the image:

-Essentially, all online flamewars about scanlines vs sharp pixels comes down to which particular systems the people participating in the debate owned.
-Guys whose first computer was a PC and grew up with VGA games can rightfully claim that they never saw scanlines on their monitors, and the pixels appeared as sharp, chunky little rectangles, while the Amiga and console folk were definitely not hallucinating either when they keep talking about scanlines and the beneficial smoothing effects of CRTs on low-res graphics.
+Essentially, all online flamewars about scanlines versus sharp pixels come down to which particular systems people participating in the debate owned.
+Guys whose first computer was a PC and grew up with VGA games can rightfully claim that they never saw scanlines on their monitors; the pixels appeared as sharp, chunky little rectangles for them.
+On the other hand, the Amiga and console folks are certainly not hallucinating either when they keep talking about scanlines and the beneficial smoothing effects of CRTs on low-res graphics.3

 Having said all that, it’s not all roses with analog CRTs.
-People fondly remember the visually pleasing aspects of this display technology, but nobody misses flicker, vignetting, geometric distortions of the non-flat picture tubes, just to name the worst offenders.
+People fondly remember the visually pleasing aspects of this display technology, but nobody misses flicker, vignetting, and geometric distortions of the non-flat picture tubes—just to name the worst offenders.
 Naturally, we will not be emulating any of these undesirable elements.

-What we will be emulating, though, is the following:
+What we will be emulating is the following: